Development assistance in Tonga

 Profile: 'Emeli Pouvalu

-Mrs. 'Emeli Pouvalu is the Chief Executive Officer for Tonga's Ministry of Education, Women's Affairs and Culture, in Nuku'alofa, Kingdom of Tonga.
+Mrs. 'Emeli Pouvalu was a Chief Executive Officer for Tonga's Ministry of Education, Women's Affairs and Culture, in Nuku'alofa, Kingdom of Tonga.

 She was awarded an Australian Development Scholarship to complete her Master's in Education Policy and Administration from July 1989 – June 1992 at Monash University, Victoria.